The Queensland Legal Assistance Forum (QLAF) is here to help member organisations address Queensland legal assistance issues.

 The QLAF will elect a chairperson who will hold that position for a period of two years.
 A chairperson may step down from the position prior to the end of the term.
 In the absence of the chairperson, another person shall be elected to chair the meeting.

-Meetings will be held at least four times per year and as required out of session to consider matters.
+Meetings will be held four times per year and as required out of session to consider extraordinary matters.

-Information about meetings, including agendas, will be distributed at least one week in advance where possible.
+Information about meetings, including agendas, will be distributed at least two weeks in advance where possible..

 Decisions of the QLAF will be on the basis on consensus among members.
 Representatives may choose to record dissenting views.